zment4/ImageToXNB/README.md

 ### Installation

-Download the executable from releases.
-Extract to your chosen location.
+Download the executable from releases and copy it to your chosen location.

 ### Usage